All Episodes

 It looks like it.

-Why is it so blurry though?
+Why is it so blurry, though?

 I guess because he's zooming in.

-Yeah, because I was zooming in that.
+Yeah, because I was zooming in.

-Okay, okay, zoom out a bit.
+Zoom out a bit.

 All right.

-Um, I'll give it to y'all.
+Okay, I'll give it to y'all.

-So as you guys know, 6ix9ine was wrapped up back in 2018 and arrested by a bunch of other gang members for being a part of the nine trade bloods, right?
+So as you guys know, 6ix9ine was wrapped up back in 2018 and arrested by a bunch of other gang members for being a part of the Nine Trade Bloods, right?

 So the reason why they picked him up, guys, when they did, they actually wanted to extend the case out longer and they didn't want to pick 6ix9ine up.

-Um and the way things work, guys, is so when you work at a field office, right?
+And the way things work, guys, is so when you work at a field office, right?

-Now, as a federal agent, technically you have federal authority to investigate anywhere in the United States.
+Now, as a federal agent, technically, you have federal authority to investigate anywhere in the United States.

 However, there's different offices that have different areas of responsibilities.